cj-mills/christianjmills/posts/end-to-end-in-game-style-transfer-tutorial/part-1/index.md

 comments:
   utterances:
     repo: cj-mills/christianjmills
-description: This tutorial series covers how to train your own style transfer model with PyTorch and implement it in Unity using the Barracuda library.
+description: "This tutorial series covers how to train your own style transfer model with PyTorch and implement it in Unity using the Barracuda library."
 categories: [style-transfer, pytorch, unity, tutorial]

 aliases:
 - /End-To-End-In-Game-Style-Transfer-Tutorial-1/
+- /posts/basic-in-game-style-transfer-tutorial/
 ---

 * [Introduction](#introduction)